 Loading Events

-Join Portland Audubon for an accessible birding outing at Whitaker Ponds!
+Join Bird Alliance of Oregon for an accessible birding outing at Whitaker Ponds!
 It’s a great time to practice duck identification and search for raptors.
 Together we’ll make our way through the natural area by foot or by wheelchair, observing and learning about birds, plants, and other wildlife.

 This outing is reserved for people who identify as disabled, chronically ill, or neurodivergent and their family, friends or caregivers.
 Our accessible outings are made for and led by birders with disabilities.
 Beginning birders are welcome!
 Extra binoculars will be available.